 Getting started with Mir

-By the end of the tutorial, you will install and run a demo application, learn how to use Mir in different environments, and learn about features that Mir provides for Mir-based compositors.
+This tutorial will introduce you to the basic functionality of Mir by running a demo compositor.
+By the end of the tutorial, you will install and run a demo compositor, learn how to use Mir in different environments, and learn about features that Mir provides.

 Mir demos are available on Debian derivatives, Fedora, and Alpine.
 For distros that don’t have pre-built binaries, examples can be built from source.